urbim/kumuluzee-discovery/README.md

 # KumuluzEE Discovery
 [![Build Status](https://img.shields.io/travis/kumuluz/kumuluzee-discovery/master.svg?style=flat)](https://travis-ci.org/kumuluz/kumuluzee-discovery)

-> Service discovery extension for the KumuluzEE microservice framework
+> Service discovery extension for the KumuluzEE microservice framework.
+Service registration, service discovery and client side load balancing with full support for Docker and Kubernetes cluster.

 KumuluzEE Discovery is a service discovery extension for the KumuluzEE microservice framework.
 It provides support for service registration, service discovery and client side load balancing.
+KumuluzEE Discovery provides full support for microservices packed as Docker containers.
+It also provides full support for executing microservices in clusters and cloud-native platforms with full support for Kubernetes.

-KumuluzEE Discovery has been designed to support modularity with plugable service discovery frameworks.
+KumuluzEE Discovery has been designed to support modularity with pluggable service discovery frameworks.
 Currently, etcd is supported.
 In the future, other discovery frameworks will be supported too (contributions are welcome).

 ## Usage